nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 after swarming to a large experimental arena (ø = 600 mm) and then observed the dynamics of tandem pairing.
-We found that extended mate search in isolation dramatically increased the motivation of tandem running behavior in termites.
+We found that extended mate search in isolation dramatically increased the motivation of tandem running behavior in termites (Video S1-2).
 In total, we observed 219 tandem runs for termites just after swarming (166 heterosexual, 36 male-male, one female-female tandem run, and 16 tandems with \>2 individuals), while 679 for termites that experienced 72 hours of mate search (564 heterosexual, 30 male-male, six female-female, and 79 tandems with \>2 individuals), during 30 minutes observations.
 Termites with extended mate search showed significantly larger number of heterotrophic tandem runs (Wilcoxon Signed rank test, *V* = 0, *P* = 0.03; Fig. 3B) and tandem runs with more than two individuals (Wilcoxon signed rank test, *V* = 0, *P* = 0.03; Fig. 3B), but not male-male (Wilcoxon signed rank test, *V* = 14, *P* = 0.56; Fig. 3B) and female-female tandem runs (Wilcoxon signed rank test, *V* = 1.5, *P* = 0.375; Fig. 3B).
 Most tandem runs with more than two individuals were that two males following one female (84/95; 88.4%).
 There was no significant difference in the number of tandems between nest-mate or non-nest mate pairing in all these pairing combinations (Wilcoxon signed rank test, 0 day: *V* = 10, *P* = 1; 3 day: *V* = *8*, P = 0.6875).

 Furthermore, between termites with and without extended mate search, we found distinct patterns of time development of tandem pairing.
 In